kristianperkins/sublime-cucumber-completion/README.md

 ---------------------------------

 Step definitions can be defined in many languages as the cucumber gherkin language is parsable in various programming languages.
-The `examples` directory contains cucumber step files in different supported formats which are tested against.
+The [examples](examples) directory contains cucumber step files in different supported formats which are tested against.
+The `*.expected` files show the completions that will be generated for sublime projects of these directories.

 Specifically this has been tested and works for the examples found in:
 * [cucumber/cucumber][1] with the exception of the following: